 Some time between breastfeeding and back-to-school, there’s a transition: a nursing baby can eat up to 12 times per day while an adult human generally has three meals per day with a snack or two thrown in.
+But let’s make them healthy snacks when we can.
+Don’t even get me started on the number of people willing to hand my child a cookie on any given day!

 How do we get from one point to the other?
 By making it up as we go.